-Table 18.
+Table 20.
 System setup options-Performance menu

 Performance

 Multi Core Support

 Active Cores Enables to change the number of CPU cores available to the operating system.

 By default, the All Cores option is enabled.

 Multiple Atom Cores Enables to change the number of Atom cores available to the operating system.

 By default, the All Cores option is enabled.

 Intel SpeedStep

 Enable Intel SpeedStep Technology Enables the system to dynamically adjust processor voltage and core frequency, decreasing average power consumption and heat production.

+By default, the option is enabled.

 C-States Control

 Enable C-State Control Enables the ability of the CPU to enter and exit low power state.
 When disabled, it disabled all C-states.
 When enabled, it enabled all C-states that the chipset or platform allows.

-Enable Adaptive C-States for Discrete

-Graphics
+By default, the option is enabled.

-Enables the ability of the CPU to dynamically detect high usage of a discrete graphic and adjust system parameters for higher performance.
+Enable Adaptive C-States for Discrete Graphics Enables the ability of the CPU to dynamically detect high usage of a discrete graphic and adjust system parameters for higher performance.

+By default, the option is enabled.

 Intel Turbo Boost Technology

-Enable Intel Turbo Boost Technology Enable or disable the Intel Turbo Boost mode of the processor.
+Enable Intel Turbo Boost Technology Enable or disable the Intel TurboBoost mode of the processor.

+By default, the option is enabled.

 Intel Turbo Boost Maximum Technology 3.0

-Enable Intel Turbo Boost Maximum

-Technology 3.0

-Enable or disable the Intel TurboBoost maximum mode of the processor.
+Enable Intel Turbo Boost Maximum Enable or disable the Intel TurboBoost maximum mode of the processor.

-By default, the option is disabled.
+Technology 3.0 By default, the option is disabled.

 Intel Hyper-Threading Technology

-PCIe Resizeable Base Address

-Register (BAR)
+Enable Intel Hyper-Threading Technology Enable or disable Hyper-Threading in the processor.

+By default, the option is enabled.

-Platform considers to Enable this option, if there is no compatibility issue with supported graphics card.
+PCIe Resizeable Base Address Register (BAR) Platform considers to Enable this option, if there is no compatibility issue with supported graphics card.

 By default, the option is disabled.

-Table 19.
+Table 21.
 System setup options-System Logs menu